jankaszel/recogito-web-annotation-adapter/README.md

 Proof of concept adapter for connecting the [RecogitoJS annotation library](https://github.com/recogito/recogito-js) to [Web Annotation LDP container storage](https://www.w3.org/TR/annotation-protocol/).
 This adapter realizes a specification-compliant annotation environment, where users can store their annotations on interoperable LDP resources, decoupled from the annotation application itself.

+## Usage

+Using [Node.js](https://nodejs.org/), obtain the library via npm:

 ```sh
 npm install recogito-web-annotation-adapter
 ```

 Attaching the adapter to RecogitoJS is straightforward.
 Complementing a RecogitoJS instance and the annotation container IRI, you will need to provide the adapter with a unique identifier of the annotated resource.
-The example below uses the [fragment identifier](https://www.w3.org/TR/annotation-model/#fragment-selector) to reference the container node's ID within the document:
+The example below uses the [fragment identifier](https://www.w3.org/TR/annotation-model/#fragment-selector) such as `http://www.example.com/#content` to reference the container node's ID within the document:

 ```js
 const content = document.getElementById('annotated-text')